 Here are answers to frequently asked questions that will help students successfully navigate remote learning and get access to important information related to the pandemic.
 Marianopolis continues to adhere to the latest COVID-19 protocols from health authorities.

 What COVID-19 prevention measures are in place?

 Here are the COVID-19 prevention measures that the College has put in place on campus.
 They have been crafted to respect public-health guidelines for the higher education sector.
 They may be refined and updated as the pandemic progresses.
 We count on everyone’s collaboration to maintain our campus as a safe and healthy environment in which to learn and work.

 - You must use only the main door and swipe your Marianopolis ID card each time you enter and exit the building.

 - You must take care to practice physical distancing and good hygiene.
 Security and College personnel will help to ensure that these preventative measures are respected.

-- If you need to visit the College’s support services in person, you must make an appointment in advance.
+- If you would like to visit the College’s support services in person, you must make an appointment in advance.

 - The symptom self-assessment tool can be used if you think you may have been exposed to the virus or are experiencing any symptoms associated with it.